Alan Joyce (businessman): 2011 Qantas industrial disputes

 The Australian named Joyce the most influential business leader in 2011.
 Yet a poll following his controversial 2011 grounding of the Qantas fleet showed the action has increased negative public perception of the airline.
-In 2011, Joyce's remuneration was increased 71 percent from $2.92 million in 2009–10 to $5.01 million and he was granted 1.7 million Qantas shares under a long-term incentive plan.
+In 2011, Joyce's remuneration was increased 71 per cent from $2.92 million in 2009–10 to $5.01 million and he was granted 1.7 million Qantas shares under a long-term incentive plan.
 His reported comments that his salary was "conservative" were criticised by the Australian and International Pilots Association (AIPA).